Roisin2/pands_weekly_tasks/README.md

     For accounts.py, a user is prompted to enter a 10 digit code and the program will check if exactly 10 digits, if the entry was valid, it will mask 6 numbers with X and append the last 4 and print it out.
+    An extra task was completed by modifcation of the program to deal with account numbers of any length ...
+My thoughts for this is possibly because of revolute or other       international banks having longer account numbers.
+    A string of “x” characters is created when the length of the string is equal to the number of digits to be masked.
+The 4 last digits of the account number are attached.
+        Eg.
+        if not account_1.isdigit():
+        print("invalid account number")  # as long as digits entered as an a/c number but only allow last 4 numbers to be visable
+        else:
+        masked_number ="x"* (len(account_1)-4) + account_1[-4: ]
+        print("your masked a/c number is:",masked_number)

-    Weekday.py - I imported datetime module.That gives todays date Returning the day of the week as an integer, eg. Monday is 0.
+    Weekday.py - I imported datetime module.
+That gives todays date returning the day of the week as an integer, eg. Monday is 0.
 A Loop is used to check what day it is        and prints a message according to the day, depending on if its a weekday or weekend day.
-    Another reference I would like to add is https://realpython.com/if-name-main-python/#when-should-you-use-the-name-main-idiom-in-python
+    Another reference I would like to add is real python (https://realpython.com/if-name-main-python/#when-should-you-use-the-name-main-idiom-in-python)

     Collatz.py -This was a little tricky, Maths was needed.
     While the number was not 1, %  was used for checking if a number could be divived by 2. (even number).
 If a number wasnt even, multiplication and addition was required.
 The user is asked to enter a positive number, (printing if positive) If user entered a negitive number they were given a promt to please enter a positive integer.
 If it     was an odd number the program would print eg This is The Collatz Sequence